Department Web site

 BFA in Acting

-Pace Performing Arts’ Bachelor of Fine Arts (BFA) in Acting is a competitive and comprehensive pre-professional program combining fundamental and cutting-edge actor training.
+Pace School of Performing Arts’ Bachelor of Fine Arts (BFA) in Acting is a competitive and comprehensive pre-professional program combining fundamental and cutting-edge actor training.

-At Pace Performing Arts we believe that live performance is a key element in the training and development of young artists.
-PPA provides students the opportunity to perform in more than 50 productions a year (including plays, musicals, camera shoots and dance concerts) in one of our many performance spaces .
-Students of the BFA Acting major often perform off-campus on 42nd Street at Theater Row.
+At Pace School of Performing Arts (PPA) we believe that live performance is a key element in the training and development of young artists.
+PPA provides students the opportunity to perform in more than 50 productions a year (including plays, musicals, film shoots and dance concerts) in one of our many performance spaces.
+Students of the BFA Acting major also perform off-campus in various off-Broadway venues.

-Pace Performing Arts is strategically located - our New York City campus is at the pulse of the theater community where you begin building your career network the day you arrive at Pace, not the day you graduate.
-With department agreement and guidance, students are permitted to seek out professional opportunities while still enrolled in the program.
+The Pace School of Performing Arts is strategically located - our New York City campus is at the pulse of the theater community where you begin building your career network the day you arrive at Pace, not the day you graduate.
+With faculty approval and guidance, students are permitted to seek out professional opportunities while still enrolled in the program.

 Our guest directors and master class artists are some of the top minds in the field.
-Recent visiting artists include Jack O’Brien, Michael Grief, David Stone, Joanna Gleason, Adam Guettel, Jerry Mitchell, Stephen Flaherty, Rachel Chavkin.
+Recent visiting artists include Andy Blankenbuehler, John Doyle, Mandy Moore, Jack O’Brien, Michael Grief, David Stone, Joanna Gleason, Adam Guettel, Jerry Mitchell, Stephen Flaherty, Rachel Chavkin.

 Your career begins the day you enter Pace Performing Arts not the day you graduate!

-All applicants must first read the complete audition requirements and then upload the required materials.
+All applicants must first read the complete audition requirements and then upload the required materials to Acceptd.
 If a callback has been issued, the second audition will require you to attend one of our on-campus or regional auditions (details below).

 You may be asked to participate in a movement callback.
 Please bring appropriate clothing for this portion of the audition.
 You will be given time to change.
 Callback sheets will be posted periodically with the names of those selected for the movement audition.
 Not everyone will be called back for this portion of the audition.